 Photography for me is the experience of seeing beyond looking, and the desire to share not only this experience but what was seen.
 This makes photography a very human and anti-solipsistic enterprise.

 I often return to explore different aspects of the portrait.
-A portrait is a statement, it’s a triumphant loving gaze.
+A portrait is a statement, it’s a triumphantly loving gaze.

 In my writing I explore a wide array of subjects, different aspects of the photographic medium being one of them.
 These investigations often result in short essays.